Qzg246/Q_Portfolio/README.md

 ## Project 3: Nobel Prize Winner by Countries

 ### Overview
-In this project, I worked on a Nobel Prize analysis by counties, aiming to categorise the prize winners by countries.
+In this project, I worked on a Nobel Prize analysis by countries, aiming to categorize the prize winners by country.

 ![Nobel prize by birth countries](assets/img/Nobel prize by birth countries.png)